alknopfler/alkalarm-alexa-skills/README.md

 As you can see, we have to define 3 things:

 1-.
-Create the skills definition in AWS Alexa development site.
+Create your voice user interface for Alexa skill

 2-.
-Create and upload the lambda code to response the skills questios.
+Create the skills definition in AWS Alexa development console.

 3-.
-Integrate your service (alkalarm) into the lambda processing step.
+Create the lambda code to response the skills questions integrating that with your service.

+## Create your voice user interface for alexa skills

+## Create the Skill in AWS Alexa development console